GeoStat-Bayesian/anchoredDistr/README.md

 # anchoredDistr

-The goal of anchoredDistr R package is to provide post-processing for Method of Achrored Distributions.
+The goal of anchoredDistr R package is to provide post-processing for Method of Anchored Distributions.

 Installation
 ------------